AshishDavid/RestaurantManagementSystem/README.md

 -The customer registration module contains a customer's personal information.
 All of this information will be recorded & saved into the database.

--Customer Online Ordering and Reservation Module:

--The customer needs to fill up the given form online for ordering & reservation.

-### Waiter Module:

--This module contains waiter information, task schedule and other information related to that waiter.
-Then all of this information will be recorded into the database.

 ### Feedback Module: